axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---

 # Run a validator and bridge together
-This guide demonstrates how to run a validator node and a bridge operator node together on one machine using Docker.
+This guide demonstrates how to run a validator node and a bridge operator on one machine using Docker.

 ## Prerequisites
 ### Install Docker